 Find softer surfaces

 “If there is anywhere you can go that’s not tarmac, then try to do some running on softer surfaces.
-But I’m very aware that people might not have any softer surfaces near their home.
+But I’m very aware that people might not have any softer surfaces near their homes.
 It’s all about being sensible, and if you feel a few niggles, take an extra rest day.”

 Try different gradients and speeds

 “If there’s a hill near you, a hill session is a good thing to do.
-[Like everyone] I’ve had to do everything from my front door and it’s very hilly around where I live – so that’s hard, because I’m not actually very strong at hills and my legs feel quite sore a lot of the time!
+[Like everyone] I’ve had to do everything from my front door and it’s very hilly around where I live – so that’s hard because I’m not actually very strong at hills and my legs feel quite sore a lot of the time!

 “Do some multi-paced running where you run hard to the next tree or lamp post, and then jog a bit.
 Find new routes around your home which you might not have really bothered to go on before, or make up some laps you can time yourself doing.”